johnathanim20/WebscrapingGoodreads/README.md

 and give valid inputs.
 The user should always supply at a minimum a starting book URL and the number of authors
 and books to scrape.
 There is a also a test module that checks if helper functions used for the base functionality
 are working as expected.
 Part 1 of this project has been completed as of 9/26/21.
+Extra classes and files such as app.py and other js and html files have been added to build on prior functionality
+from part 1 and now the project can support API CRUD requests for part 2.
+Part 3 functionality has also
+been completed and is handled in the templates and static folders.